 1877 May Kent 1 day Barton Farm, Buckland, near Dover, caught alive, May, now at Dover Museum.

-Leaving Lowestoft we headed home as the weather was turning and stopped at Sandy for a bag of fish and chips for are tea after another great days birding!
+Leaving Lowestoft, we headed home as the weather was turning and stopped at Sandy for a bag of fish and chips for our tea after another great day of birding!

 CHESHIRE AND WIRRAL BIRD YEARLIST 2010